dou5sabo/FDNet/README.md

-The official code will be released soon.
+The official implementation code of "From Spatial to Frequency Domain: A Pure Frequency Domain FDNet Model for the Classification of Remote Sensing Images".
+We will continue to improve the relevant content.